rashedulkabir730/SteamReviewsETL-ML/README.md

 - Potential improvements include refining features further and experimenting with advanced models.

 #### Conclusion
 This project demonstrated a complete pipeline for large-scale data processing and machine learning model building.
-The model provides a framework for identifying reviews that may not benefit prospective game buyers, such as nonsensical or irrelevant content, ensuring meaningful and helpful reviews are highlighted.
+The model provides a framework for identifying reviews that may not benefit prospective game buyers, such as blakc reviews or  irrelevant content, ensuring meaningful and helpful reviews are highlighted.